oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

  * Conversion of representation between formats that preserves the underlying meaning
  * Concise, readable format that accurately represents the information model and is readily translatable

-> **TO-DO:** Update the music library information model to better support this
+> _**TO-DO:** Update the music library information model to better support this
-> introductory example and update the excerpts here
+> introductory example and update the excerpts here_

 An excerpt from the Digital Music Library example in [Section&nbsp;3.3.1](#331-digital-music-library) helps illustrate.
-Each musical track is described by a collection of metadata (present here in JADN Interface Definition Language [JIDL] format):
+Each music track in the library is described by a collection of metadata (present here in JADN Interface Definition Language [JIDL] format):

 ```